Next James Bond Odds: Francis Now Favored to Be the Next Bond

 Tom Holland (+2500)

 Tom Holland is possibly the biggest British superstar to be considered.
-Aside from often being seen as too baby-faced to convincingly carry a license to kill, Holland is also one of Hollywood’s busiest actors, with Nolan’s Odyssey and new Spider-Man and Avengers entries still in the pipeline.
+Aside from often being seen as too baby-faced to convincingly carry a license to kill, Holland is also one of Hollywood’s busiest actors, with Nolan’s The Odyssey and new Spider-Man and Avengers entries still in the pipeline.

 From a business perspective, Amazon MGM may hesitate from casting an actor so closely associated with Disney properties to be the face of their studio.
 Having established himself as a global icon, committing a near decade to film Bond seems counterintuitive to his career trajectory.
 While his inclusion on the rumored shortlist suggested industry curiosity, his +2500 odds reflect his unlikely prospects of juggling both the roles of James Bond and Peter Parker.